Countdown to the ESSA Financial Transparency MandatePosted on Dec 7, 2018 12:25:38 PM

-Beginning with the 2018-2019 school year, all states and local educational agencies (LEAs) will be required to report per-pupil expenditure data at the school level as mandated by the Every Student Succeeds Act (ESSA).
+At the end of this school year (FY2019), all states and local school districts will be required to report per-pupil expenditure data at the school level as mandated by the Every Student Succeeds Act (ESSA).
 The new ESSA financial requirements include reporting money spent on staff compared with other expenses at the school - and the proportionate levels of federal, state, and local funding at each.
 ESSA’s overall purpose is to provide clear and transparent information for critical measures on school progress and equity.
-It empowers LEA leaders to more effectively leverage their school level data and allows for better understanding and improved decision-making for the benefit of the students being served in the districts.
+It empowers local school leaders to more effectively leverage their school level data and allows for better understanding and improved decision-making for the benefit of the students being served in the districts.

-With the forthcoming ESSA reporting requirement, many state agencies have engaged in statewide planning discussions around specific implementation procedures, opportunities, and challenges for meeting the reporting requirement.
-In the interest of providing support to LEAs for interpreting, communicating, and standardizing reporting, many state agencies have established, or begun developing, guidelines and procedures for dissemination to LEAs.
+With the ESSA reporting requirement, many state agencies have engaged in statewide planning discussions around specific implementation procedures, opportunities, and challenges for meeting the reporting requirement.
+In the interest of providing support to school districts for interpreting, communicating, and standardizing reporting, many state agencies have established, or begun developing, guidelines and procedures for dissemination to districts.
 These address reporting plans and parameters related to student counts, reporting format, expenditure inclusions and exclusions, and special circumstances.

-In advance of next year’s reporting period requirements and establishment of state-specific guidelines for completing the reporting requirements, each LEA can begin preparing for the ESSA reporting requirement with a review and assessment of the state and/or district’s data readiness.
+In advance of imminent reporting period requirements and establishment of state-specific guidelines for completing the reporting requirements, each school district can begin preparing for the ESSA reporting requirement with a review and assessment of the state and/or district’s data readiness.
 The basic framework areas to review are:

 The format of the final report will be determined by each state agency.
 In the meantime, each district or LEA should assess if they are ready for these updated requirements by considering the following questions.